Majestic North India

 In the morning take a sightseeing tour of Bikaner covering Junagadh Fort, Jain temples and Lalgarh Palace, before departing for Jaisalmer after lunch.
 On arrival in the Golden City, check in at your hotel and later make a short trip out into the desert to watch a spectacular sunset- the light on the walls of the Jaisalmer Fort is quite beautiful.
 Overnight in Jaisalmer.

-For a true desert experience, there is nothing to top the Osiyan Camel Camp, perched on a sand dune right in the heart of the Thar Desert.
-Here you will gain an understanding of the lifestyle of desert dwellers and the long-standing emphasis in this region on conservation.
+For a true desert experience, there is nothing to top an overnight camel-camping experience, perched on a sand dune right in the heart of the Thar Desert.
+This way you will gain an understanding of the lifestyle of desert dwellers and the long-standing emphasis in this region on conservation.
 Later take a ride on camel-back deep into the desert, Overnight Osiyan Camel Camp.

-Depart the Camel Camp and drive to Jodhpur to tour Meherangarh Fort.
-In the significant pantheon of Rajasthani forts, Jodhpur’s Meherangarh is well known and justly famous.
+Farewell your camels and their minders and drive to Jodhpur to tour Mehrangarh Fort.
+In the significant pantheon of Rajasthani forts, Jodhpur’s Mehrangarh is well known and justly famous.
 It dominates the skyline of the city and contains many great treasures within its wall.
 Tour the fort and nearby royal mausoleum before continuing on to Rohet Garh.
 Overnight Rohet Garh.

 A full day at Rohet- options include a horse trek into the desert, or an excursion by jeep to visit Bishnoi tribal villages.
 The Bishnoi people are the ‘guardians of the desert’- conservation minded and acutely aware of the fragility of their environment.
 Enjoy the wonderful hospitality of the Singh family, overnight at Rohet Garh.